It hit me about a week ago that I’m pregnant. Last week I was 35 out of hopefully 40 weeks of pregnancy—took me awhile to catch on.

 After a hard day teaching in Bangkok or just wishing someone understood my Thai, Pad Kee Mao always restored joy to my soul with every spicy, comforting bite of wide, slick rice noodles, thai chili peppers, chicken, baby corn, and my favorite part, Thai basil.

 Alas, we didn’t have all those ingredients this week, but we did have the essentials: the basil, the noodles, the sauces and the thai chili peppers.
 For the rest, I made do with what I could find in the fridge: ground turkey, red pepper and broccoli.

 As we sat to eat the steaming plate of beauty before us, my woes and worries still sat right on top of me.

 But that didn’t stop me from digging in.
 I took my first bite.
 Wow.
 It was one of those bites that makes you sigh and close your eyes right after you swallow because you feel so satisfied and content.
 And each bite after that made the sun pierce my clouds and shine—brighter and brighter.

-Of course Pad Kee Maw didn’t make my hip better or lift the cloud forever.
+Of course Pad Kee Mao didn’t make my hip better or lift the cloud forever.

 But I did make a lot of it.
-And after eating it each night, it makes my tears dry up a little faster, along with a dose of reassurance, love and prayers from my awesome Thai hubby the sun does shine longer.
+And after eating Thai Drunken Noodles each night, it makes my tears dry up a little faster, along with a dose of reassurance, love and prayers from my awesome Thai hubby the sun does shine longer.
 I hope it does the same for you.
 Let me know.